×

 A thriving arts and culture scene

-If you’re wondering what to do in Perth, you won’t be for long.
-Featuring a rich tapestry of arts and cultural attractions, you don’t need to look far to find incredible art studios, theatre, live music events and multicultural festivals.
-To give you an idea of how much Perth values its arts industry, there are over 255 events held annually.
+If you’re wondering what to do in Perth, you’ll be spoilt for choice.
+With a rich calendar of arts and cultural attractions (over 255 events held every year!), you don’t need to look far to find incredible theatre, live music events and multicultural festivals.
 Look out for the fantastic Perth Festival each February, which features shows by both local and international artists.
-You can also check out the WA Museum Boola Bardip, the Perth Institute of Contemporary Arts (PICA), the Art Gallery of Western Australia and the State Theatre Centre of WA
+You can also check out the WA Museum Boola Bardip, the Perth Institute of Contemporary Arts (PICA), the Art Gallery of Western Australia and the State Theatre Centre of WA.

 Living in Perth could be a stepping stone to permanent residency